Another Code: Two Memories: Reception

-The game's length garnered much negative response, as did its lack of replay value.
+The game's length garnered negative response from critics, as did its lack of replay value.
 Massimilla stated that "you could burn through the entirety of Trace Memory in about four or five hours in a single marathon session", and Craig Harris of IGN called it "very, very short for an adventure game".
 Wales thought that "there's little to encourage replay".
-The game was also criticized for its use of backtracking; several reviewers were irritated by the game design decision that "certain items can only be collected once you've found a use for them".Another Code was a nominee for GameSpot's 2005 "Best Adventure Game" award, which ultimately went to Fahrenheit.
-The editors wrote: "Trace Memory serves up an interesting story with a handful of inspired puzzles that are all too quickly conquered".
-In 2011, Adventure Gamers named Another Code the 60th-best adventure game ever released.
-In 2014, Another Code was named the 92nd greatest game released on a Nintendo console by Official Nintendo Magazine.
+The game was also criticized for its use of backtracking; several reviewers were irritated by the game design decision that "certain items can only be collected once you've found a use for them".

-Ashley has appeared in every iteration of the Nintendo crossover fighting series Super Smash Bros., from Super Smash Bros.
-Brawl onwards as a Trophy or a spirit; her Another Code: R – A Journey into Lost Memories version appears in Super Smash Bros. for 3DS and Wii U and Super Smash Bros.
+The Another Code series is represented in two iterations of the Nintendo crossover fighting series Super Smash Bros. through collectable stickers, a trophy, and a spirit.
+In Super Smash Bros.
+Brawl, Ashley appears as a trophy, and she and other characters appear as stickers.
+Her Another Code: R – A Journey into Lost Memories design appears as a spirit in Super Smash Bros.
 Ultimate.
-In Brawl, Ashley's aunt Jessica and the Captain also appear as their own trophies.